jhpyle/docassemble/about.md

 text-to-speech engine) or through text messaging.
 A single interview file (i.e., a [YAML] file) could be used to power both a web-based interview and a telephone interview.

+### Superior to the alternatives

+Much of what **docassemble** does can be accomplished with [HotDocs] and [A2J].
+If the logic behind an interview is easy to flowchart, or being able to create the document template in Microsoft Word is important so as to have fine-grained control over document formatting, then the [A2J]/[HotDocs] platform may be preferable.

+Many of **docassemble**'s features are not available yet in the [A2J]/[HotDocs] platform, such as electronic signatures, document uploads, text-to-speech, ability to generate documents in the middle of interviews as opposed to the end, and multi-user interviews.

+In addition, **docassemble** does many things that [A2J] and [HotDocs] can do, but does them better.
+For example, **docassemble** has superior features for incorporating "libraries" of questions (which might reference other "libraries," which in turn reference other "libraries," etc.).
+[HotDocs] allows one component file to be imported, but does not allow such files to be chained.
+Since all the authoring is done within a [YAML] file, content can easily be reused through incorporation by reference (using the [include] function) or copy-and-paste.
+By contrast, all of the content of an [A2J] or [HotDocs] interview is effectively locked inside the graphical user interface.

+For some people, **docassemble** may have a steeper learning curve than [A2J] and [HotDocs].
+[A2J] is optimized for legal professionals without a technical background.  **docassemble**, by contrast, makes no compromises that would impede professional coders from working as efficiently as possible.

+While [A2J] and [HotDocs] may be easier for the uninitiated, authors who try to go beyond the specific use cases that the developers of [A2J] and [HotDocs] had in mind will find themselves having to devise complicated workarounds in order to achieve their goals.
+In **docassemble**, it will never be necessary to create such workarounds.
+Most features that an author might want to add can be implemented in a simple and straightforward fashion by writing a [Python] class or inserting [Javascript] into a question, all of which can be done in a standard [YAML] interview.
+And if that is not enough, authors can modify the **docassemble** code and submit a [pull request] to include it in the latest version of **docassemble**.

+In general, tools that offer users the ability to develop software "without writing code" actually do make users write code, just in an indirect way using a graphical user interface.
+This makes the learning curve less steep, at the expense of limiting the user's freedom once they have climbed the learning curve.  **docassemble** takes a different approach.
+It does not hide the code from the user, but tries to make writing the code as easy as possible.

+In the long term, creating forms and interviews in **docassemble** is more efficient than creating them in [A2J] and [HotDocs] because:

+1. Authors do not have to plan out every last detail of the interview flow;
+2. Authors have the power of "copy and paste" and "search and replace" at their fingertips;
+3. The ability to share common questions across multiple interviews and incorporate libraries of questions means that authors can easily re-use their own past work and the work of other authors in the community; and
+4. **docassemble** uses objects as variables, not just boolean and text values.
+The features of object-oriented programming, including object methods and inheritance, save the developer a great deal of time and greatly simplify the appearance of code.

+In addition, **docassemble** gives authors all the power and convenience of a general-purpose, object-orientated programming language.
+While the programming language within [HotDocs] is fixed, [Python] is fully extensible.  **docassemble** authors can include any of the more than 70,000 [Python] packages available on [PyPI], [Github], and other sites, and code written by **docassemble** authors can easily be shared and re-used by others in the authoring community.

+**docassemble** is also a superior system because it is free and open-source.
+[HotDocs] is a proprietary system, and its usefulness in a web server environment is limited by licensing requirements.
+By contrast, **docassemble** is free and open source, and can easily be [set up in a multi-server environment] by anyone.

+In addition to [A2J] and [HotDocs], there are other existing expert systems.
+Many of these, like [Drools], are based on "rules engines."
+If a rules-based approach to expressing logic is appropriate for an application, **docassemble** may not be the best system.

+However, **docassemble**'s approach, which is to express logic using code, is likely to be better suited for legal applications.
+Developers of legal expert systems in the past have observed that when they ask lawyers to express their expertise in the form of rules, the lawyers first express the knowledge in the form of sequential logical statements (i.e., computer code) and then attempt to translate that "code" into "rules."  **docassemble** cuts out this extra step by allowing legal experts to express legal knowledge in the form that comes naturally.
+Among general purpose programming languages, [Python] is very close to plain English, so that the code that embodies legal knowledge will look similar to the language of statutes and regulations, which are familiar to legal professionals.

+While **docassemble** is different from a "rules engine" because it allows authors to express knowledge as code, it also has some of the features of a "rules engine."
+Authors can express knowledge in the form of multiple discrete chunks of code, and **docassemble** will automatically decide whether and when those discrete chunks need to be used.
+When the author references information (i.e. a variable), the author does not need to worry about whether the information has been gathered yet (i.e. whether the variable is defined); if the information has not been gathered yet, **docassemble** will gather it.

 ## Technical details